 Some people with TS experience more complex motor and vocal tics that involve more muscles and more complicated movements.
 Complicated motor tics include shrugging combined with head jerking, copying other people’s movements (echopraxia), sniffing objects, touching other people, and, very rarely, self-harming behaviours such as banging the head or biting the lip.

 Complex vocal tics can involve words and groups of words, including repeating other people’s words (echolalia) and loud swearing and cursing (coprolalia).

 Coprolalia is a symptom popularly associated with TS, but only a minority of people have this symptom.
 Many people with TS can control their symptoms for a few minutes to hours at a time, but it’s like trying to hold back a sneeze.
 It must eventually come out, and it’s likely to come out in a bigger way if it’s delayed.

-People with TS often find that their symptoms get worse when they’re nervous and ease when they’re relaxed or concentrating hard on something.
+People with TS often find that their symptoms get worse when they’re nervous, anxious, or tired and ease when they’re relaxed or concentrating hard on something.

 People with TS may also have other conditions that affect their behaviour.
 Obsessive-compulsive disorder (OCD) and attention deficit hyperactivity disorder (ADHD) are very common in people with TS.
 These additional conditions may cause more functional and social problems for people with TS than the tics caused by TS.